 More than half of WFP’s food is transported by sea during its journey to final destination, making ocean transportation a crucial link in WFP’s supply chain.
-A reliable provider of cost efficient ocean transport services, WFP transports on average between 2.5 and 3 million metric tonnes – or some 2,600 shipments a year.
+A reliable provider of cost efficient ocean transport services, WFP transports on average between two million metric tonnes.

 Working with a specialized and reliable network of shipbrokers and freight forwarders, WFP has on any given day 30 ships at sea, carrying critical humanitarian assistance for distribution in more than 70 countries – moving cargoes from 60 load ports to 75 discharge ports across five continents.

 When emergency strikes, WFP has the capacity to divert its shipments at short notice to ensure that life-saving food arrives to those who need it - on time.
 Shipping experts are also deployed when and where needed to augment the capacity of emergency operations.

 Through its Ocean Transport Service, WFP works directly with EUNAVFOR and ATALANTA to maintain the safety of its vessels upon entry into dangerous waters.
 Escorting WFP’s charter vessels on a humanitarian basis since 2007, EUNAVFOR has been instrumental in helping WFP to sustain vital deliveries to Somalia and the wider Horn of Africa region.